Is winmm.dll safe?

 Evidence"C:\Windows\System32\rundll32.exe" "C:\Users\<USER>\Desktop\winmm.dll",#1

-4 detections across 74 engines
+4 of 74 engines flagged this file

 Section entropy & packers